 Tax prep: Scanner

-For those hard copy receipts and the government forms mailed to you, scan them into electronic folders (e-folders) as. you. receive. them.
+For government forms mailed to you, scan them into electronic folders (e-folders) when. you. receive. them.

 To stay motivated to keep up, remember: